shaveta08/Heros-of-Pymoli/README.md

-## Option 1: Heroes of Pymoli
+## Heroes of Pymoli

-this Project does the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.
+This Project does the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, we will generate a report that breaks down the game's purchasing data into meaningful insights.